Illinois man sentenced to 14 years for armed robberies in Arkansas

 The holdups occurred three months apart.
-The first was May 11, 2021, at the Exxon at 2601 W. 65th St. in Little Rock where a man wearing a hoodie and a mask pulled a gun to steal three cartons of cigarettes at about 4 a.m. after he entered the wrong pin code for his credit card.
-Police said he pulled the gun when clerk Laretta Heyland approached him when he started walking out with the cigarettes.
+The first was May 11, 2021, at an Exxon in Little Rock where a man wearing a hoodie and a mask pulled a gun to steal three cartons of cigarettes about 4 a.m. after he entered the wrong pin code for his credit card.

-Shawn Anthony Bridgeman of Gibson City, Ill., was arrested after the Aug.
+Shawn Anthony Bridgeman of Gibson City, Ill., was arrested after an Aug.
 9, 2021, robbery at the Cell Phone Repair Center at the Lakewood Village shopping center in North Little Rock.
-Employee Rehman Aslam was held up by a bald man with a gun wearing a blue shirt and white pants.

-Searching the area, police came across a bald man in khaki pants and a gray T-shirt who ran when officers attempted to talk to him.
-Police chased the man into Shoe Carnival, where he ran into the restroom.
-Officers arrested him, identifying him as Bridgeman.

-Police also collected the four Apple iPhones and two Apple watches Bridgeman had stolen, along with the blue shirt Bridgeman had been wearing during the robbery.
-Detectives also found the BB gun that Bridgeman said he used in the robbery.

 Once North Little Rock police had Bridgeman in custody, they discovered Little Rock detectives had been looking for him for more than two months.